nodejs/node/doc/api/report.md

 Delivers a JSON-formatted diagnostic summary, written to a file.

-The report is intended for development, test and production use, to capture and preserve information for problem determination.
+The report is intended for development, test, and production use, to capture and preserve information for problem determination.
 It includes JavaScript and native stack traces, heap statistics, platform information, resource usage etc. With the report option enabled, diagnostic reports can be triggered